Software Development Life Cycle: Phases and Models

 DevOps Easier

 We can now get from one point to another without touching the steering wheel.
-Or intelligent homes – with a few taps on a touchscreen, you’ll be able to heat up or cool down your home while driving home from work.
+Or intelligent homes – with a few taps on a touchscreen, you can heat up or cool down your home while driving home from work.
 It’s also used to create simpler applications.

 A software development life cycle (SDLC) is the process of planning, creating, testing, and deploying software applications.
 An SDLC can be described as a list of all the most efficient steps needed to build a software program.